-This allowance is available to eligible students and covers their whole programme of study, but we can make exceptions if there has been a significant gap between courses - see the section: Change of Course - Large Items Allowance on page 6 for more information.
-For students commencing In 2012/2013 the rate for is £5,160.
-This allowance is not proportioned down for part-time students.
-The Large Items Allowance can include items such as:

-- Disability related software (e.g. Dragon voice recognition software)

-- Other appropriate software (e.g. Microsoft Word)

-- Printers

-- Scanners

-- Personal computers (PCs)

-- Laptops

-- Disability loops

-- Radio aids

-- CCTV to enlarge book print

-We do not normally pay for:

-- Equipment that we have not approved or that has not been recommended by a validated needs assessor - Phone line installation or rental - Any equipment that we feel an institution should be reasonably expected to provide - Equipment that is required by all students on the course e.g. cameras for students on photography courses or DVD players required by Open University students - Wheelchairs - Scooters
+Large items allowance What is it for?
+This allowance is available to eligible students and covers their whole programme of study, but we can make exceptions if there has been a significant gap between courses.
+It can include the hire or purchase of items such as: Disability related software (e.g. Dragon voice recognition software) Other appropriate software (e.g. Microsoft Word) Printers Scanners Personal computers (PCs) Laptops Disability loops Radio aids CCTV to enlarge book print What is it not for?
+We do not normally pay for: • Equipment that we have not approved or that has not been recommended by a validated needs assessor • Phone line installation or rental • Any equipment that we feel an institution should be reasonably expected to provide • Equipment that is required by all students on the course e.g. cameras for students on photography courses or DVD players required by Open University students • Wheelchairs • Scooters What is the rate of this allowance?
+Can students use unspent portion of this allowance to top up other allowances?
+For students commencing in 2015-16, the rate is £5,160.
+This allowance is not scaled down for part-time students.
+No. Any unspent portion of the allowance cannot be used to top up the other two allowances.